 The Circulation Department - An Overview

-The Circulation Department is located in the lobby of the library.
+The Circulation Department is located at the service desk on the 2nd floor of the library.
 This is where you can:

 - Check out or check in reserve materials.

 - Place holds and recalls on checked out materials.

 - Pay fines and ask questions about fines or overdue materials.

 - Obtain printouts from the library microcomputers.

 - Pick up or return Interlibrary Loan materials.